-Evaluation of the student's performance is a function of many factors, including course grades, progress through the program, active involvement in research activities, oral defense of M.S.
-Thesis, comprehensive examinations, Ph.D. dissertation research, and additional professional involvement.
+Evaluation of the student's performance is a function of many factors, including course grades, progress through the program, active involvement in research activities, oral defense of the Master's Thesis, written and oral comprehensive examinations, Ph.D. dissertation research, and additional professional involvement.
 In order to provide each student with feedback as to their status, the faculty of the Industrial-Organizational Psychology Program will conduct evaluative reviews each Spring Semester.
 The purpose will be to review each student's performance during the previous year(s) and to consider their current status with respect to the fulfillment of program requirements.
-This annual review is in addition to any other, more frequent conferences involving the student and their Major Professor.
+This annual review is in addition to any other, more frequent conversations about progress toward degree requirements between the student and Major Professor.

-If the faculty of the Industrial-Organizational Psychology Program evaluates a student's performance as less than satisfactory, the student will be notified that they have been placed on probation.
-The Industrial-Organizational Psychology Program faculty will communicate to the student the terms under which deficiencies must be addressed in order to be removed from probation and returned to good standing in the Program.
-Failure to correct deficiencies under the terms specified by the Industrial-Organizational Psychology Program faculty are grounds for dismissal from the Program.
-Refer to the Psychology Department manual for additional information
+If the faculty of the Industrial-Organizational Psychology Program evaluates a student's performance as less than satisfactory, the student may be notified that they have been placed on probation.
+The Industrial-Organizational Psychology Program faculty will communicate to the student the specific reasons for probation and the terms/timelines under which deficiencies must be addressed in order to be removed from probation and returned to good standing.
+Failure to correct deficiencies under the terms specified by the probation letter are grounds for dismissal from the program.
+For more information, please refer to the Psychology Department Graduate Studies Policy Manual found at https://psychology.uga.edu/graduate-program-policies.

-The annual evaluations by the Industrial-Organizational Psychology Program faculty will be communicated to each student in writing, and verbally in a meeting with the student's advisor or major professor.
+Results of annual student evaluations by the Industrial-Organizational Psychology Program faculty will be communicated to each student in writing, and verbally in a meeting with the student's advisor or Major Professor.
 The student evaluation sheet to be filled out by faculty and the student can be found in Appendix A.